 We will use the first exercise session to explain how to install R/RStudio and to make sure that it works on everyone's laptop.
-The first exercise sessions cover the basics of programming in R.
+The first exercise sessions cover the basics of programming in R. You can also take our online introduction to R on StudOn if you want to prepare.

-There are also many excellent online courses for learning R available online which you might want to consult if you do have no prior experience with R at all.
+There are many excellent online courses for learning R available online which you might want to consult if you do have no prior experience with R at all.
 We recommend the following:

-- A free course on Coursera offered by Johns Hopkins University; - The book "R Programming for Data Science" by one of the authors of the Coursera course; - Many tutorials on various aspects of R offered via the swirl project; - The course "Topics in R Statistical Language" offered by PennState University.
+- The book "R Programming for Data Science" by one of the authors of the Coursera course; - Many tutorials on various aspects of R offered via the swirl project; - The course "Topics in R Statistical Language" offered by PennState University.